 Stylistically, each episode takes the pair to another decade and genre of the family sitcom, kicking off with the black-and-white world of The Dick Van Dyke Show followed by Bewitched—complete with a live studio audience.
 The balance that the creative team struck between style and irreverence is one of the strongest charms of WandaVision so far.
 Clearly, a lot of attention was paid to the shows that it pays tribute to, from Ron Petrie’s living room on The Dick Van Dyke Show to the costumes, camera angles, and filming styles of each era.
 The dialogue is both spot-on in tone and just a little cheesy in all the right ways, even as Wanda and Vision joke about his non-human nature and her superpowers.
 And both Olsen and Bettany are nailing the range of delivery and physical comedy of their varied iconic television predecessors; it’s clear they are having fun stepping outside of the intensity usually reserved for our superheroes.

 Hanging over all the sculpted hair, cheery smiles, and tongue-in-cheek sincerity is just the right hint of something ominous, which grows a little in each episode.
 As the series moves forward in time, through shows more like Family Ties, Family Matters, and even Modern Family, there is more than a little Twilight Zone going on behind the scenes.
-It will be interesting to see what’s really happening to Wanda and Vision and who is pulling strings.
+It will be interesting to see what’s really happening to Wanda and Vision and who is pulling the strings.

 Marvel fans should also keep a lookout for several MCU Easter eggs, as well as a few threads that may come up later, particularly in the quirky faux commercial breaks in each episode.

 WandaVision was developed and written by Jac Schaeffer (The Hustle, Timer) and directed by Matt Shakman (Game of Thrones, Always Sunny in Philadelphia, The Good Wife, and House) and marks the first series of Phase 4 of the MCU.
-So far, so good, too, with the first two episodes out of the gate hitting a 97% critical score on Rotten Tomatoes, with an 86% audience score.